Kitchener line: Current service

 GO Transit train service previously operated on weekdays only.
 Weekend bi-directional hourly service was introduced on April 8, 2023, with all trains terminating at Mount Pleasant GO.
 During the times that trains do not operate, corresponding GO bus service is provided.

 On weekdays during peak periods in the peak direction, approximately two trains per hour operate the full route between Toronto and Kitchener, while additional trips operate shorter segments to and from Toronto.
 Express trains typically serve all stations between Kitchener and Bramalea, and operate non-stop between Bramalea and Union.

 Outside of peak periods, service operates hourly between Mount Pleasant and Union, of which two off-peak in each direction also cover the entire route from Kitchener to Toronto.

 Future expansion

 Future stations

 The Region of Waterloo is planning to build Kitchener Central Station, a transit hub, at the north-east corner of King and Victoria streets in Kitchener.
 The hub would serve GO Transit trains and buses as well as other local and intercity public transit services and would directly replace the existing Kitchener station.

 A Breslau GO Station was proposed in 2008, and was included in an official expansion plan in June 2016.
 In 2024, the Region of Waterloo purchased land for the future station.

 In 2025, construction began on a station near Woodbine Racetrack in Toronto.
 Upon the opening of Woodbine GO Station, Metrolinx plans to close Etobicoke North GO Station, which is located about two kilometres to the east.

-As part of Toronto mayor John Tory's SmartTrack initiative, two new stations are planned along the Kitchener line within Toronto: St. Clair–Old Weston GO Station at St. Clair Avenue West and King–Liberty GO Station near Liberty Village.
+As part of Toronto mayor John Tory's SmartTrack initiative, a new station is planned at King–Liberty GO Station near Liberty Village.